Purpose and Integrity for Sustainable Success in Turbulent Times

 Expected — Surprise

 A Correlative Pair signifying contrasting types of Engagements used in combination in order to succeed.
-In Business, start with delivering the Expected, e.g. expected features, quality and performance; then positively Surprise your customers in order to secure delight and loyalty, just like Apple pursuits the “Wow” and “desire to use”.
+In Business, start with delivering the Expected, e.g. expected features, quality and performance; then positively Surprise your customers in order to secure delight and loyalty, just like Apple pursues the “Wow” and “desire to use”.
 Users decide what is Expected and Surprising and this can change over time, e.g. based on Components’ Movement and Competitions’ moves.

 Synonyms: direct — indirect, direct — oblique, regular — irregular, conventional — unconventional, orthodox — unorthodox, normal — exceptional, ordinary — extraordinary, regular — irregular, overt — covert, straightforward — crafty;